nhsd-exeter/dos-capacity-status-api/README.md

 https://localhost:8443/api/v0.0.1/capacity/apidoc

-## NEED TO MENTION ADMIN MODULE/PASSWORD/TOKEN IN REQUEST.

 Navigate here in a browser to see all available endpoints and routes.

 Any changes made and saved to the API code base will NOT cause Django to immediately re-start the API